 Cancers of the oral cavity and oropharynx usually take many years to develop, so they're not common in young people.
 Most patients with these cancers are older than 55 when the cancers are first found.
 HPV-linked cancers tend to be diagnosed in people younger than 50.

 Sunlight is the main source of UV light for most people.
 Cancers of the lip are more common in people who have outdoor jobs where they are exposed to sunlight for long periods of time.

 Several studies have found that a diet low in fruits and vegetables is linked with an increased risk of cancers of the oral cavity and oropharynx.

-People with certain syndromes caused by inherited defects (mutations) in certain genes have a very high risk of mouth and throat cancer.
+People with syndromes caused by inherited defects (mutations) in certain genes have a very high risk of mouth and middle throat cancer.

 Poorly fitting dentures can tend to trap agents that have been proven to cause oral cancer, such as alcohol and tobacco particles, so denture wearers should have them checked by a dentist regularly to ensure a good fit.
 All denture wearers should remove their dentures at night and clean and rinse them thoroughly every day.

 Studies have suggested the overall health of the mouth, teeth, and gums may impact oral cavity and oropharyngeal cancer risk because of changes in the normal bacteria in the mouth.
 Poor oral hygiene, which can lead to tooth loss, may also be linked to these cancers.
 Overall survival may also be affected.
 More research is needed, but regular dental visits, as well as brushing and flossing, may lessen these risks and have many other health benefits, too.